Staff Profile

 ORCID: https://orcid.org/0000-0002-5773-6356 and Lavallee, David (2021) NPS0085 - National Plan for Sport and Recreation.
 Documentation.
 UK Parliament.

-I have presented at national, international and internal conferences including British Association of Sport and Exercise Sciences (BASES), Performance Sports Science and European College of Sport Science (ECSS).
-I am an accredited member of BASES.
-I have been invited to peer-review articles for journals including AJP, Cardiology in the young, Biology of Sport and Internal and Emergency Medicine.
+I have presented at national, international and internal conferences including Association of Sport and Exercise Sciences (BASES), Performance Sports Science and European College of Sport Science (ECSS).
+I am a review editor for Frontiers in Physiology and I have been invited to peer-review articles for journals including AJP, Cardiology in the young, Biology of Sport and Internal and Emergency Medicine.